 The purpose of this study is to help to inform considerations for the California Air Resources Board initial development of the 2022 Scoping Plan update.
-The draft report may be revised based on comments received on the initial scenario results.
+More ambitious carbon reduction scenarios, that achieve carbon neutrality prior to 2045, may be considered as part of future analyses by the State.
 These scenarios build on Energy and Environmental Economics' (E3's) prior research into deep decarbonization strategies to achieve a 40% reduction in GHG emissions by 2030, and an 80% reduction by 2050 ("80x50"), relative to 1990 levels, as well as a literature review of deep decarbonization studies, including emerging research from European studies.
+This report has benefited from feedback from CARB staff and informal stakeholder comments, in response to a public workshop help by the CARB on August 19th, 2020.